vekatze/neut/book/src/basis.md

 At point `(X)`, `free` against `xs` is required.
 However, this `free` can be canceled since `malloc`s of the same size can be found in all the possible branches (here, `(Y)` and `(Z)`).
 Thus, in the code above, the deallocation of `xs` at `(X)` is removed, and the memory region of `xs` is reused at `(Y)` and `(Z)`, resulting in an in-place update of `xs`.

-On the other hand, consider rewriting the code above into something like the below:
+On the other hand, consider rewriting the code above into something like the following:

 ```neut
 define foo(v: int, xs: int-list): int-list {